TezzStrom/MS2/README.md

 - High-quality images help users/players find matching pairs.
 - A restart button that resets the game.
 - A score counter tracks the number of moves made by the user.
+- There is a button which opens a modal with instructions on how to play the game.

 ### Wireframes